objectbox/objectbox-dart/README.md

 # Flutter database for fast Dart object persistence 💙

-🙌 **Your opinion matters to us!** Please fill in this 2-minute [Anonymous Feedback Form](https://forms.gle/LvVjN6jfFHuivxZX6).

 ObjectBox Flutter database is a great option for storing data in your cross-platform apps.
 It uses minimal CPU, memory and battery, which makes it an ideal choice for mobile and IoT devices.
 It is made for efficient data access and is 10x faster than any alternative.
 See the [performance benchmarks](#flutter-database-performance-benchmarks) below.
 No need to learn SQL, as our NoSQL database uses pure Dart API that is easy to work with and can be integrated in minutes.
-Apart from that, we built a data synchronization solution that allows you to choose which objects to sync when and therefore keep your cloud costs low.
+Apart from that, we built a data synchronization solution that allows you to choose which objects to sync when and keep data easily and efficiently in sync across devices.

 ### Features